Opaque structure of horsemeat company shows need for company reform

 The Observer reports that “Petros Livanios […] runs Trident and was once a director of Ilex [Ventures]” Livanios declined the Observer's requests for an interview.

-The Observer reports that Guardstand owned a share in Viktor bout’s company Ilex Ventures according to a 2011 joint report by the International Peace Information Service and TransArms.
-The Observer also reports that “documents filed in a New York court by US prosecutors allege that in 2007 Bout and an associate transferred almost $750,000 (£483,000) to Ilex for the purchase of aircraft to fly arms and ammunition around Africa's trouble spots in breach of embargos”.
+The Observer reports that Guardstand owned a share in Ilex Ventures according to a 2011 joint report by the International Peace Information Service and TransArms.
+The Observer also reports that “documents filed in a New York court by US prosecutors allege that in 2007 Bout and an associate transferred almost $750,000 (£483,000) to Ilex for the purchase of aircraft to fly arms and ammunition around Africa's trouble spots in breach of embargos” and that “the prosecutors said Ilex was owned and controlled by Bout”.

 For general enquiries please contact +44 (0)207 492 5820, firstname.lastname@example.org.